GeoKnow/GeoBenchLab/FacetBench/readme.txt

 geoindex
 ========

-there is an optimized/approximate implmentation of the benchmark based on precomputed triples organized in multiple resolutions along QuadTiles.
+There is an optimized/approximate implmentation of the benchmark based on precomputed triples organized in multiple resolutions along QuadTiles.

 - geoindex/geoindex.c  (make: gcc geoindex.c -o geoindex)
   program that reads the RelevantNodes/Ways files and creates extra triples.
 Is called from the geoindex.sh script.